MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### convertToUTC

-Convert a timestamp in an optional locale to Universal Time Coordinated (UTC) from the source time zone.
+Convert a timestamp in an optional locale format to Universal Time Coordinated (UTC) from the source time zone.

 ```
 convertToUTC('<timestamp>', '<sourceTimeZone>', '<format>'?, '<locale>'?)